On bi-enriched $\infty$-categories: Introduction

 \section{Introduction}

-Gepner-Haugseng \cite{GEPNER2015575} develop a theory of enriched $\infty$-categories that both at the same time extends the theory of $\infty$-categories and the theory of non-commutative higher algebra: the authors prove that $\infty$-categories enriched in spaces are equivalent to Segal spaces \cite[Theorem 4.4.6.]{GEPNER2015575}, a model for $\infty$-categories, and define enriched $\infty$-categories as a many object version of $A_\infty$-algebras \cite[Definition 2.4.5.]{GEPNER2015575}, a homotopy coherent version of associative algebras, with which enriched $\infty$-categories share many properties: any $A_\infty$-algebra in a combinatorial monoidal model category $\mM$ is equivalent to an associative algebra in $\mM$ \cite[Theorem 4.1.8.4.]{lurie.higheralgebra}.
+Gepner-Haugseng \cite{GEPNER2015575} develop a theory of enriched $\infty$-categories that both at the same time extends the theory of $\infty$-categories and the theory of non-commutative higher algebra: the authors prove that $\infty$-categories enriched in spaces are equivalent to Segal spaces \cite[Theorem 4.4.6.]{GEPNER2015575}, a model for $\infty$-categories, and define enriched $\infty$-categories as a many object version of $A_\infty$-algebras \cite[Definition 2.4.5.]{GEPNER2015575}, a homotopy coherent version of associative algebras, with which enriched $\infty$-categories share several properties: any $A_\infty$-algebra in a combinatorial monoidal model category $\mM$ is equivalent to an associative algebra in $\mM$ \cite[Theorem 4.1.8.4.]{lurie.higheralgebra}.
 Similarly, every $\infty$-category enriched in the underlying monoidal $\infty$-category of $\mM$ is equivalent to a $\mM$-enriched category \cite[Theorem 1.1.]{MR3402334}.
-By \cite[Remark 4.1.8.9.]{lurie.higheralgebra} every presentably monoidal $\infty$-category $\mV$ admits a monoidal combinatorial model.
-Consequently, as long as one works with $\infty$-categories enriched in a presentably monoidal $\infty$-category, which covers most examples of interest, nothing new arises when passing from enriched category theory to enriched $\infty$-category theory so far as one is just interested in enriched $\infty$-categories but not in enriched functors.
+This covers most examples of interest since every presentably monoidal $\infty$-category $\mV$ underlies a monoidal combinatorial model category \cite[Remark 4.1.8.9.]{lurie.higheralgebra}.
+Consequently, as long as one works with $\infty$-categories enriched in a presentably monoidal $\infty$-category, nothing new arises when passing from enriched category theory to enriched $\infty$-category theory so far as one is just interested in enriched $\infty$-categories but not in enriched functors.
 On the other hand $\infty$-categories of enriched functors are generally tremendously hard to model by their strict counterparts: even in the most basic example of interest, enrichment in spaces, one finds that the $\infty$-category of (spaces-enriched) functors is not modeled by the category of simplicially enriched functors since Bergner's model structure on simplicial categories fails to be compatible with the cartesian product \cite[Definition A 3.4.9.]{lurie.HTT}.
-From this perspective enriched $\infty$-categories of enriched functors are the real topic and challenge of enriched $\infty$-category theory and good control about enriched $\infty$-categories of enriched functors is highly desirable.
+From this perspective enriched $\infty$-categories of enriched functors are the real topic and challenge of enriched $\infty$-category theory \cite{BENMOSHE2024107625}, \cite{berman2020enriched}, \cite{heine2024equivalence}, \cite{HINICH2020107129}, \cite{hinich2021colimits} and good control about enriched $\infty$-categories of enriched functors is highly desirable.